 Though it may seem aggressive, it can save a lot of time and unnecessary strife.
 Make sure to be transparent about the type of tenant that you are looking for.

-Screening Questions for Potential Tenants
+20 Questions to Ask Potential Tenants

 You don’t need to ask a lot of tenant screening questions, you just need to ask the right ones.